Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 Features:
  - Promoted 3x3 video rendering on desktop to GA
- - Promoted 2x2 video rendering on mobile to GA
  - Promoted Capabilities feature to GA
  - Promoted Teams Captions feature to GA
  - Promoted isLocalVideoStarted API to GA